popkinj/grunt-insert/README.md

 });
 ```

-Then in the destination file ,*index.html*, make sure you place the *match* string wherever you want source code to be placed.
+Then in the destination file, *index.html*, make sure you place the *match* string wherever you want source code to be placed.
 It could look something like this
 ```html
 <!doctype html>
 <html>